-- This document was readily available for consultation at the time of publication of the PCT application, from which the parent EP application derives. - Third parties would be further encouraged to consult P2 because they would see, from the details of the priority claim in the published application, that the application was filed only eight months after the priority date, i.e. before the expiry of the 12-month period.
+- This document was readily available for consultation at the time the subject PCT application was published. - Third parties would be further encouraged to consult P2 because they would see, from the details of the priority claim in the published PCT application, that the application was filed only eight months after the priority date, i.e. before the expiry of the 12-month period.